gvwilson/sdxpy/src/lint/index.md

 ### As Far as We Can Go

-`FindDuplicateKeys` only considers constant keys, so it won't find duplicate keys that are created on the fly:
+`FindDuplicateKeys` only considers constant keys, so it won't find duplicate keys that are created on the fly like this:

 [% inc file="function_keys.py" %]